Profira Sadoveanu: Childhood

-Profira studied at the philosophy section of the literature and philosophy faculty at Iași University from 1925 to 1929, but did not take her graduating examination.
+Profira studied at the philosophy section of the literature and philosophy faculty at Iași University from in the 1920s (sources diverge, placing the range between 1923 and 1929).
+With her colleague and friend Valeria Mitru, she spent the period between December 1923 and May 1924 in Czechoslovakia.
+She never took her graduating examination.
 Her scholarly activities included sociological fieldwork with Petre Andrei, who, in 1927, took her back to Fălticeni, allowing her to see her childhood home after a nine-year absence.

+Debut years

-The following year, Sadoveanu Sr selected one of her stories, Săniușul ("Sledging"), for publication in Mihail Sevastos' literary newspaper Adevărul Literar și Artistic; in 1929, Sevastos also selected for print a reportage of her student trip to Bratislava.
+In 1928, Sadoveanu Sr selected one of Profira's stories, Săniușul ("Sledging"), for publication in Mihail Sevastos' literary newspaper Adevărul Literar și Artistic.
+In 1929, Sevastos also selected for print a reportage of her student trip to Bratislava.
 In 1930, father and daughter journeyed together throughout the northern reaches of Western Moldavia and Bukovina, witnessing first-hand the on-site development of his masterpiece, The Hatchet.
 Sadoveanu Jr was encouraged to write by her father's colleagues, including Dimitrie D. Pătrășcanu, who rated one of her prose fragments as the seed of a potentially "colossal book".
-Under the pen name "Valer Donea" (which originated with a private "joke"), she published more reportages in Universul Literar.
+Under the pen name "Valer Donea" (which originated with a private "joke"), she published more reportage works in Universul Literar.